dvaruas/iota-mqtt/README.md

 # Things to be careful about

+- Requires python3 and some other packages as given in requirements.txt
 - The globals.py in tangle_mqtt and visualizer directories needs to be same for the enclosed section.
 Otherwise things may break.
 - config.ini needs to be created based on config_sample.ini provided before running the code
 - verifiers.py file needs to be created, if wish to run verifiers.